clarabatt/pet-food-advice/docs/about.md

 I've always been passionate about animals, and I lived around them since I was a child.
 I had or used to interact with dogs, cats, cows, horses, birds, fishes, hamsters, rabbits, and even a goat named Little Louis (Luizinho in Portuguese).

 When I was 5 I used to ask my grandpa to take me to see a cow called Mel.
 I loved to pet her and touch her soft skin.
 My grandpa used to say I'll be a veterinarian when I grow up.
-Obviously, I didn't become a veterinarian, but I'm still passionate about animals.
+I didn't become a veterinarian, but I'm still passionate about animals.
 I'm the person who plays with the dog at the party instead of talking to people.

 ![Childhood](./images/childhood.jpg)